H4rliquinn/Sprint-Challenge--User-Interface/README.md

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

-5. Explain why git is valuable to a team of developers.Align items works on the cross axis, which is usually vertical unless it's been switched.
+Align items works on the cross axis, which is usually vertical unless it's been switched.

+5. Explain why git is valuable to a team of developers.

-Git is valuable for team development because individuals can work on their own part of a project, but if they work on the same file the changes can be evaluated before they are pushed together making sure no work is lost and all conflicts are resolved.
+Git is valuable for team development because individuals can work on their own part of a project, but if they work on the same file the changes can be evaluated before they are merged together making sure no work is lost and all conflicts are resolved.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.